golemfactory/golem-architecture/arch-snapshot/arch.md

 #### 7. Send an Invoice summarizing the total cost of the Agreement

+Once the Agreement is terminated, the Provider Agent should send an Invoice to the Requestor summarizing the total costs incurred throughout the Agreement.
+This Invoice should reflect the cumulative costs from all Activities.
+In response, the Requestor must either accept or reject the Invoice.
+However, regardless of the acceptance status, payment is mandatory for the total amount indicated by the accepted Debit Notes, as their acceptance constitutes a binding commitment to pay.

 ```mermaid
 flowchart LR
 Activity1((Activity 1)) --o D11[Debit Note 1] --> D12[Debit Note 2] -->|...| D13[Debit Note N-th] --> Invoice[Invoice]